DuoConsulting/duo_foundation/README.md

 `@import 'settings';`

+## Gulp

+CSS is compiled for this theme via Gulp.
+All gulp tasks are defined in `./gulpfile.js`.
+The following build tasks are defined:

+* `gulp` - Kicks off `gulp build`, below.
+* `gulp build` - Compile the global CSS and components CSS and run the lint tool.
+* `gulp watch` - Same as above but continue watching for changes to SCSS files.
+* `gulp build-styleguide` - Same as `gulp build` but it also generates the styleguide.
+Note that this task takes a little longer to compile.
+* `gulp watch-styleguide` - Same as above but continue watching for changes to SCSS files.

+There are a handful of NPM tasks defined in package.json which correlate to these gulp tasks.
+You can use these NPM tasks within a Docker container to compile CSS:

+* `npm run start` - Kicks off `gulp build`.
+* `npm run build` - Kicks off `gulp build-styleguide`.
+* `npm run watch` - Kicks off `gulp watch`.
+* `npm run watch-styleguide` - Kicks off `gulp watch-styleguide`.

+## Linting

+All the gulp tasks include a step to test using Sass Lint (https://github.com/sasstools/sass-lint/tree/master).
+See `./.sass-lint.yml` for a complete list of which lint rules are enabled and disabled.
+The default configuration is just a recommendation and can be adjusted as needed per project.
+Disabling rules for a single line or block (and sometimes an entire partial) is ok as long as you're not "cheating."
+An example is if you're including CSS from a vendor plugin and you do not want to rewrite all the CSS to conform to our linting rules.

-## How to compile CSS and create the styleguide
+## Compile CSS and Create the Styleguide

-If you are running the site locally via docksal, you can do the following to **WATCH** and compile your SASS using the same versions of node/npm used by the build process:
+If you are running the site locally via docksal (recommended), you can do the following to **WATCH** and compile your SASS using the same versions of node/npm used by the build process:

-    `$ fin bash` (to shell into the docksal container)
+    $ fin bash (to SSH into the docker container)

-    `$ cd /var/www/docroot/themes/custom/kettering`
+    $ cd /var/www/docroot/themes/custom/duo_foundation

+    $ npm ci (you only need to do this once)

-    `$ npm run watch` or `$ npm run watch-styleguide` to compile both the theme CSS and the styleguide.
+    $ npm run watch, or $ npm run watch-styleguide to compile both the theme CSS and the styleguide.

-If you are **NOT** running the site locally via docksal, you can do the following to compile directly on your local machine:
+If you are **NOT** running the site locally via docksal, you can follow the steps below to compile directly on your local machine, though this is more prone to error due to inconsistent versions of nodejs/npm/gulp cli on different machines.

 This process has been tested with the following versions: